Do I Qualify for Bankruptcy?

 How Much Does It Cost to File Bankruptcy?

 Even though our consultations are free, it does cost money to file bankruptcy.
 These costs include attorneys’ fees, court costs and the costs of legally required credit counselling.
 Since Congress amended the bankruptcy code in 2005, it has become more difficult to file bankruptcy and very dangerous to file without the help of a lawyer.
 If you do not have an attorney, you may risk having your case dismissed, losing property that should be protected, or even facing jail time for bankruptcy fraud.
 Every bankruptcy case is different, and our pricing reflects that.
-We offer free consultations via telephone, skype, zoom, or in-person to analyze your case and provide you with the best quote available.
+Our Jackson County bankruptcy law firm offers free consultations via telephone, skype, zoom, or in-person to analyze your case and provide you with the best quote available.

 Our fees for Chapter 7 are based on how difficult the case is.
 They typically range between $1,000 and $3,000, although exceptions can be made under certain circumstances.
 We cannot provide a quote until we have looked at the facts of your case, including your income, your assets, prior bankruptcy filings, and any details that may complicate your case.
 We charge one flat fee to file the case and will not charge anything extra once the case is filed.
 We work with people on payment plans that work for them, but bankruptcy law requires that all attorneys’ fees be paid before the filing of a Chapter 7 case.
 The filing fee for Chapter 7 is currently $335.